Waivz AI Governance Statement

 |---|---|---|---|

-| Anthropic, Inc. | AI processing (Claude API) | Plan design parameters, fund data, plan metadata | SOC 2 II · ISO 27001 · ISO 42001 |
+| Anthropic, Inc. | AI processing (Claude API) | Plan design parameters, fund data, de-identified census data, uploaded plan documents | SOC 2 II · ISO 27001 · ISO 42001 |

 | Cloudflare, Inc. | Application hosting (Workers, Pages) | Application code, static assets, transient request data | SOC 2 II · ISO 27001 |